eclipse-chariott/chariott/intent_brokering/tools/charc.md

     charc subscribe <namespace> <source>

-Issues the _subscribe intent_ to the intent broker for fullfilment by some provider providing the capability, e.g.:
+Issues the _subscribe intent_ to the Intent Broker for fullfilment by some provider providing the capability, e.g.:

     ./charc subscribe sdv.kvs time